UPBGE/UPBGE-Docs/source/manual/editors/properties/render.rst

    Standalone Player panel.

-This panel provides information for the Standalone Game Player which allows games to be run without Blender.
+This panel provides information for the **Standalone Player** which allows games to be run without Blender.
 See :doc:`Standalone Player </manual/release/blender_player>` for further details.

+The **Standalone Player** renders the scene from the perspective of the active scene camera and either creates a new desktop window or switches into fullscreen rendering mode.

-The semantics of the Standalone Player *Resolution* controls differ for Windowed and Fullscreen modes.
+The semantics of the **Standalone Player**'s *Resolution* controls differ for Windowed and Fullscreen modes.
 In Windowed mode (*Fullscreen* checkbox unchecked), the *Resolution* controls set the initial dimensions of the desktop window.
 The user may resize the window at any time, causing the rendering resolution to change accordingly.
 In Fullscreen mode (*Fullscreen* checkbox checked), the *Resolution* controls set the internal rendering resolution.
 The actual display resolution will be a best fit depending on the user's hardware.
-In either mode, the aspect ratio/cropping/scaling are determined by the *Framing* selection under the *Display* heading.
+In either mode, the aspect ratio/cropping/scaling are determined by the *Framing* selection under the **Display** panel.

 Regarding *Fullscreen* mode, it is important to remember that the *Resolution* settings in *Fullscreen* mode are only hints to the operating system.
 Each display and monitor combination will have a different set of resolutions that they are capable of displaying; so there can be little confidence that all end-users will actually get the resolution you suggest; unless you choose one of the most standard resolutions (e.g. 800x600 or 1024x768).
 If you insist on using higher resolutions, then you may want to state clearly in your documentation that only certain resolutions are supported.
-In most other cases, the user's machine may select a resolution that is close to the one suggested; but the results can be unpredictable, especially in *Letterbox* mode.
+In most other cases, the user's machine may select a resolution that is close to the one suggested; but the results can be unpredictable, especially in *Letterbox* framing mode.

 Note that the *Desktop* checkbox has no effect in Windowed mode.

 Start
-   Launches the current blend-file with the Standalone Player.
+   Launches the current blend file with the **Standalone Player**.
 Resolution
    X
-      Sets the X window size or full-screen display resolution.
+      Sets the X window size or fullscreen display resolution.
    Y
-      Sets the Y window size or full-screen display resolution.
+      Sets the Y window size or fullscreen display resolution.
 Fullscreen
    Off
       Opens standalone game as a new window.
    On
-      Opens standalone game in full-screen.
+      Opens standalone game in fullscreen.
 Desktop
    Off
       Attempts to obey the *Resolution* specified above when in *Fullscreen* mode.